Written By Sam Smith

 After collecting thousands of readings over the last 6 years, we’ve condensed our data into 100 readings from competitive level athletes in the sport (Games Athletes, Regional Athletes, and top 100 in the Open for both Male and Female).
-Based off our data, we’ve seen some trends across time that continually show up within those who are competitive in the CrossFit.
-They aren’t concrete metrics that separate the successful from the non-successful, but interesting points to reflect on and discuss.

 The first metric we look at is the ratio between upper body lean mass and lower body lean mass.
 These values are given to the athlete on an InBody print out that includes all the other data points mentioned above.
 The upper body lean mass includes: Left Arm, Right Arm, and Trunk.
 The lower body lean mass incudes: Left and Right Leg.
 We take these two values and divide the upper lean mass value versus the lower lean mass value to get a score.
 The numerical number we have seen as a baseline for great distribution of lean mass relative to the demands in the Sport of Fitness is: 2.0.